strvcom/atlas.js/packages/errors/README.md

-# @strv/errors
+# @theframework/errors

-All the errors that the @strv/framework may ever throw at you.
+All the errors that the @theframework may ever throw at you.
 If it throws something else, it's not coming from us. 😇

 ## License